 On Wednesday, November 22 at 5:30 in the evening, we will be gathering together as a church for our annual Thanksgiving Eve service, and we would love to have you join us, and bring family and friends to this special service celebrating our many blessings.

 Thanksgiving has been celebrated as an official national holiday in the US since 1864, when, during the American Civil War, President Abraham Lincoln proclaimed a national day of “Thanksgiving and Praise to our beneficent Father who dwelleth in the Heavens,” to be celebrated on the last Thursday in November.
-Logged in Members, CLICK HERE to view full text!
+Logged in Members, CLICK HERE to view and/or copy full text!

 Dear Friends and Family of FCC, Sunday, November 19th is our annual all-church Thanksgiving Service and on behalf of the entire pastoral staff, I would like to invite you to join us.
 Thanksgiving is a time of celebration, recognizing the gifts that we have been given throughout the year.